 The art of balance is being exactly who you are

-How did I go from being an award-winning creative entrepreneur to teaching about meditation and intuition?
+How did I go from being an award-winning photographer and entrepreneur to teaching about meditation and intuition?

 Vibe with me |

 I was born a sensitive and artistic soul, but for years, I lived and breathed nothing but business.
 In 2010, I opened a large and ultimately very successful photography and design studio.
 I hired and mentored staff.
 I collected awards.
 I made my mark as a creative entrepreneur.
 But little did I know that was only the start of my journey.

 You see, at the same time that I was building my business, I unexpectedly became estranged from some of my family members.
 To top it off, my Cree grandmother died.
 Granny was the mother figure in my life and my only connection to my Indigenous culture and family history.
 Otherwise, I led the typical mainstream lifestyle, focusing on working hard and trying (mostly unsuccessfully) to dull the pain of a traumatic childhood.